arillo/silverstripe-gulp-plate/README.md

 Will generate a production version of the theme by running the tests and compressing js & css.

+__Important:__

+Every time you run one of the commands the generated theme will be deleted!
+Don't make any changes in that directory.

 ## Configuration

 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
 Adapt the paths and settings to the structure and needs of your project.